zzhangjii/learning-library/data-management-library/database/options/in-memory.md

     set lines 100
     ````

 2. Let's begin with a simple query:  `What is the most expensive order we have received to date`?
 There are no indexes or views setup for this.
 So the execution plan will be to do a full table scan of the LINEORDER table.
 Note the elapsed time.
-Alternative script:  `@01_im_query_stats.sql`

     ````
     set timing on